-Groundwater contamination could occur from an inadvertent spill of fuel or hazardous liquids from construction equipment or vehicles.
-Hazardous liquids and materials and petroleum-based fuels would be stored and handled according to the WFF ICP and the VSMP permit conditions.
-In accordance with these plans, NASA and the Design-Build contractor would immediately implement control and remediation measures in the event of an inadvertent release of petroleum-based or hazardous materials.
+Groundwater contamination could occur from an inadvertent spill of fuel, bentonite slurry, or hazardous liquids from HDD and/or construction equipment or vehicles.
+Hazardous liquids and materials, bentonite slurry, and petroleum-based fuels would be stored and handled according to the WFF ICP, the Frac-Out Contingency Plan, and the VSMP permit conditions.
+In accordance with these plans, NASA and the Design-Build contractor would immediately implement control and remediation measures in the event of an inadvertent release of bentonite slurry, petroleum-based materials, or hazardous materials.
 With the implementation of spill prevention and control measures, adverse short-term impacts to groundwater resources would be minimized and impacts are anticipated to be localized and minor.
 Due to the depth of the Yorktown-Eastover aquifer, NASA anticipates that there would be no impacts from a spill on this water source.
 Moreover, due to the distance of the Mainland water supply wells from the project LOD, no impacts to these wells are anticipated.

-Under the Proposed Action, there would be ongoing maintenance and repairs to the Causeway Bridge throughout its 75-year lifespan.
+Under the Proposed Action, there would be ongoing maintenance and repairs to the Causeway Bridge throughout its 75-year lifespan and to the utility lines.
 These activities could impact groundwater through the transport of sediments, some of which may carry contaminants such as road salts and fuel.
 Adherence to BMPs similar to those of construction and demolition, would ensure that any adverse impacts are minor and short-term.